pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ![](media/B18832F1-03BA-4C8E-AD06-63D7F7926234.PNG)

 ^
-I like to reinvent the wheel, b/c i obvisouly can do it better...
+I like to reinvent the wheel, b/c i obviously can do it better...

 ^
 --> So lets look at some more technical reasons. -->